 Sarah was born in Brownsville, WI.
 She attended a WELS Lutheran elementary and graduated from Winnebago Lutheran Academy in Fond Du Lac, WI.
 She received her Bachelor's Degree in Early Education and Elementary Education in 2010.
 She also graduated with her Minnesota State License with a specialty in Social Studies.
 After graduation she received her first call to teach Preschool at Good Shepherd.
-She and her husband, Alec (married in 2017), have a son named Gideon.
+She and her husband, Alec (married in 2017), have two sons-Gideon and August.

-402-210-3315 Email: swalz@goodshepherdomaha.com
+Email: swalz@goodshepherdomaha.com